Tyler Henry Gives ‘Love & Hip Hop’ Stars Rasheeda And Kirk Frost Some Validation

 — Celeb News Now (@CNNcelebnews) March 25, 2019

 “They’re putting some emphasis on the timing of this.
 It feels like it shouldn’t have happened when it did.
 It’s like, bam!”
-Henry says during the reading, according to E Online.
+Henry says during the reading, according to E!
+Online.
 “I just feel like I get blindsided is the way I would describe this.”

 Kirk and Rasheeda have some expectations they hope to witness during the reading with Henry, like seeing Kirk’s mom come through.
 Henry was able to achieve that desire.
 As the reading progresses, both Kirk and Rasheeda appear impressed with Henry’s responses and knowledge.
 The couple sought out Henry’s aid because they hoped to get some answers about what happened to Gloria, and Henry is able to provide them with both information and comfort.